 Stated in Penal Code 409 & 416 PC, California "failure to disperse" laws apply to situations where authorities order the crowd at a riot or an unlawful assembly, or a crowd gathered to disturb the peace, to leave.
 Those who remain at the scene can be arrested and charged.18

-In theory, someone who participates in a riot and then refuses to disperse could be charged under Penal Code 404 PC's rioting law, as well as Penal Code 409 and/or 416.
+In theory, someone who participates in a riot and then refuses to disperse could be charged under Penal Code 404 PC's rioting law, as well as Penal Code 409 PC and/or Penal Code 416 PC.
 Failing to disperse is a California misdemeanor.19

 As with unlawful assembly, there is an inherent tension between "failure to disperse" laws and freedom of assembly.
 Consequently, here too, courts have said the law only applies to scenarios where there is a need to quell violence or the danger of immediate violence.20